Feng's Notes Isn't coding fun?

 Rss reader in golang -- Miniflux review

-Background I have been using feedly for years to read rss feeds.
+I have been using feedly for years to read rss feeds.
 It is a great service however it grows more and more complicated and tries hard to sell me their premium features.
 I understand that they need to make money, but I decided to find a self-host solution for my simplest need: read self selected rss feeds on a clean UI. no AI recommendation, no social sharing, no fancy features.
+Just a simple rss reader.
+Then I found this miniflux.
+It is a very simple as they claimed they are minimalist.
+Yet they have all the essential features of an rss reader.
+The best part, It is open sourced and offers docker images for you to deploy freely, they do have a 15$/year paid hosted plan which I think is fair.
+I deployed one on my private k8s and it works like a charm.
+I then walked through the code and found it is even more enjoyable to read.
+I would like to share my using experience and findings here.